Aqueum/DjP/README.md

   - `vagrant up` if first time or `vagrant reload` to load the new vagrant file
   - `vagrant box update` to get latest version
   - `vagrant ssh` to SSH into your new box
+  - `cd /vagrant` to get into the shared diectory
   ? is the issue around the login at this stage - I'm currently in as ubuntu@ubuntu-xenial

 the following is from [how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04):